 Hello!
-I’m Adriana Benitez.
-I’m a junior, and besides my human development degree, I will receive a certificate in early childhood education.
+I’m Adriana Toth.
+I’m a senior, and besides my human development degree, I will receive a certificate in early childhood education.
 WSU Vancouver attracted me because it’s close to my home in White Salmon, Wash., and the scenery is just as beautiful.
 I transferred as a sophomore after earning my associate’s degree at a community college.
 I didn’t get involved at my previous institution, but here, the events put on by various clubs and organizations are so inviting that I started attending and met some amazing people who have become a great support system.
-After attending a few events early in the year, I got involved myself.
-If an event needs volunteers and I have time, I’ll be there helping out.
+Then I got involved myself.
+If an event needs volunteers and I have time, I’ll be there.
 WSU Vancouver is a great place to get an education, because of advantages such as small class sizes, resources such as the library, and professors who go out of their way to make themselves available outside of lectures.
 Overall, my experience here has exceeded my expectations.
-I can’t wait to meet new students and make sure they feel part of the Washington State University Vancouver family!
+I can’t wait to meet new students and make sure they feel part of the WSU Vancouver family.

 Management Information Systems

-Hello, WSU Vancouver!
-My name is Sterling Fletcher, and I am a sophomore.
-I came to WSU Vancouver straight out of high school because it was local and affordable.
+Hello!
+My name is Sterling Fletcher, and I am a junior majoring in entrepreneurship.
+I came here straight out of high school because it was local and affordable.
 I was going to college to get an education, nothing more.
-My freshman year I was a PCP (campus, parking lot) student, on campus only to take notes and turn in assignments.
-After a year I transferred to a different school in search of the “college experience” I had heard so much about.
+My freshman year I was a PCP (parking lot, class, parking lot) student, on campus only to take notes and turn in assignments.
+After a year, I transferred to a different school in search of the “college experience” I had heard so much about.
 But the thing I was looking for wasn’t something I could just stumble upon elsewhere.
-WSU Vancouver had everything I was looking for.
-I just needed to adjust my perspective.
+WSU Vancouver had everything I was looking for… I just needed to adjust my perspective.
 When I came back, I started seeing that professors aren’t just teachers; they are mentors who care about your education and are willing to help if you only ask.
 My fellow classmates are my peers; they are willing to collaborate and share their knowledge.
-The clubs and organizations are the heart and soul of student life here and can enrich your college experience as much as, if not more, than your classes, and the value of the bonds and friendships you’ll make is boundless.
+The clubs and organizations are the heart and soul of student life and can enrich your college experience as much as, if not more than, your classes.
+And the value of the bonds and friendships you’ll make is boundless.